finmango/south-africa-covid-data/README.md

 # south-africa-covid-data

-automatically collects covid-19 data from south africa's 52 municiples and 9 provinces
+Automatically collects covid-19 data from south africa's 52 municiples and 9 provinces.
+Data measures cumulative cases and is stored in csv format.